FlorianDevPhynix/react-typesafe-i18n/README.md

 Something similar to [this](https://github.com/ivanhofer/typesafe-i18n/blob/main/packages/adapter-react/README.md#recipes) will be implemented in the future.

+## Example

+For a full example see this [Sandbox](https://stackblitz.com/edit/react-typesafe-i18n-example) or the projects test app [here](https://github.com/FlorianDevPhynix/react-typesafe-i18n/tree/main/app).

 ## Usage

 It is recommended to put all translation code into a i18n folder in the `src` directory of your project.